cfangmeier/BOM-Manager/ReadMe.md

 -----
 -  Add support for additional vendors.
 This mostly just entails writing additional screen-scrapers/api accessors for vendor websites.
 -  Add support for more output formats.
 CSV/Excell is at the top of the list.
 Automatically populating a cart on Digikey would also be cool.
+-  Add the availity to set Orders to "Archived" where the prices and numbers become fixed.
+This is meant to then act as a record of a previous order.
+-  Add ability to refresh Digikey Oauth tokens so the user doesn't need to re-authenticate when the token expires(every few days)
+-